EVENTS on the Amalfi Coast

 BY BOAT – The two main ports along the coast are Amalfi and Positano but boats also stop at Maiori, Minori and Cetara and Vietri.
 Boat tickets can be bought at the ticket kiosks along the piers.
 Here you have ferry timetables.

-CLICK HERE FOR FERRIES TIMETABLES -AMALFI COAST-
+CLICK FOR FERRIES TIMETABLES -AMALFI COAST-

 Boats go daily to Capri, Sorrento, Salerno & Ischia (high season) but they will not run if the sea is rough.

-BY TAXI – Taxis can be found in all the towns along the coast and are usually white … but please be aware that taxis can be expensive, ie. a single journey from Amalfi to Ravello will cost between €40 and €60.
+BY TAXI – Taxis can be found in all the towns along the coast and are usually white … but please be aware that taxis can be expensive, ie. a single journey from Amalfi to Ravello will cost between €50 and €80.
 If you need to use a taxi, make sure you know what the fare is going to be before you begin your journey!
 Contact us beforehand if you need help with booking a cab.

 If you are interested in CAR HIRE, please ask to get information about prices, delivery and collection included.